zenhuang/Big-Data-Benchmark-for-Big-Bench/README.md

 ## Where do i put query specific hive options?
 You can place an optional file "hiveLocalSettings.sql" into a queries folder e.g.:

-Big-Bench/queries/q??/hiveLocalSettings.sql
+Big-Bench/engines/hive/queries/q??/hiveLocalSettings.sql

 You can put your query specific settings into this file, and the benchmark will automatically load the file.
-Its made so, that the hiveLocalSettings.sql file gets loaded last, which allows you to override any previously made settings made in e.g.: Big-Bench/hive/hiveSettings.sql
+The hiveLocalSettings.sql file gets loaded last, which allows you to override any previously made settings in ,e.g., Big-Bench/engines/hive/conf/hiveSettings.sql.
-This way your settings are independent from github updates and there wont be any conflicts when updating the query files.
+This way your settings are not overwritten by future github updates and there won't be any conflicts when updating the query files.

 ## Underutilized cluster